far3x/far3x/README.md

 learning : golang

-i dont like using 50 frameworks btw, python (maybe golang) and thats it :kekw:
+i dont like using 50 languages/frameworks btw, python (maybe golang) and thats it :kekw: